Sofiya-D/JUCE-Tutorials/README.md

 # juce-tutorial
-repo to understand how juce works
+My repo to understand how juce works